wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 mechanisms that endow them with this property.
-All such mechanisms work by introducing "noise" into the computation that is carefully calibrated for a number of application-specific parameters, including the structure and number of measurements and the desired aggregation function.
+All such mechanisms work by introducing "noise" into the computation that is carefully calibrated for a number of application-specific parameters, including the structure and number of measurements, the desired aggregation function, and the degree of "utility" required.
+Intuitively, a high degree of privacy can be achieved by adding a lot of noise; but adding too much noise can reduce the veracity of the aggregate result.

 Noise can be introduced at various steps at the computation, and by various parties.
 Depending on the mechanism: the Clients might add noise to their own